Pulse Out

 Recommended settings: mode=1, cycles=2, freq=2500.
 Tune freq to taste; lower sounds woodier, higher sounds tinnier.

-The patterns above cover the basics.
-Some less obvious things you can do once Pulse Out is wired up:
+Some less obvious things you can do once Pulse Out is wired up.

-The mode=2 exponential fade with fade_shift=3 (the default) is already the classic “ping and afterglow” look that old physical Geiger counters had.
-Try fade_shift=4 for a longer, dreamier decay (~500 ms).
-At high CPS the LED hovers near full brightness because each click retriggers the fade; at background CPM the LED settles between flashes.
-The result reads as “intensity” without any sigma calculation.
+The mode=2 exponential fade with fade_shift=3 (default) is the classic “ping and afterglow” look.
+Try fade_shift=4 for a longer decay (~500 ms).
+At high CPS the LED hovers near full brightness because each click retriggers the fade; at background CPM it settles between flashes.

 High-visibility tube indicator